jeffcressman/dockyard-ember-rails-tutorial/README.md

 ### ToDo

-Add grunt ES6 transpiler task so that we can see what our code looks like in ES5 as well.
+1. Add grunt ES6 transpiler task so that we can see what our code looks like in ES5 as well.

 see <https://www.npmjs.org/package/grunt-es6-transpiler>

+2. Change app name from `dockyardemberrails` to `adelaideember`.